solliancenet/ica-wbs/Starter-artifacts/Resources/claims-management-innovation-starter/README.md

 ### Task 3: Review the Summarization Notebook

-1. In the library that you previously cloned, navigate to the root and open **Summarization.ipynb**
+1. In the library that you previously cloned, navigate to the root and open **Summarize.ipynb**

 2. Read thru the notebook and the run the cells in order from top to bottom to see the result.